 Powerhouse Parramatta: Green Star

-Powerhouse Parramatta is on track to become the first public institution in the nation with a 6 Star Buildings rating from Green Building Council Australia (GBCA).
+Powerhouse Parramatta is on track to become the first public institution in Australia with a 6 Star Green Star rating under the Green Building Council Australia's new rating tool.

-The construction of the new museum site in partnership with Infrastructure NSW and head contractor Lendlease has already met exceptional performance standards measured by the GBCA’s new rating tool — distinct for its focus on climate resilience, circularity in life cycle and a climate positive roadmap.
+The construction of the new museum, delivered by Infrastructure NSW and head contractor Lendlease has already met exceptional performance standards — distinct for its focus on climate resilience, circular principles and a climate positive roadmap.

-A detailed submission by Powerhouse Museum in collaboration with Lendlease was evaluated by the GBCA across eight categories: responsible, healthy, resilient, positive, places, people, nature and leadership.
+A detailed submission by Powerhouse and Lendlease was evaluated by the Green Building Council of Australia (GBCA) across eight categories: responsible, healthy, resilient, positive, places, people, nature and leadership.

-GBCA noted in its design assessment that Powerhouse Parramatta is well placed to achieve 6 Star certification once construction is complete.
-The submission gained more than 70 points across all eight categories, including a commitment to zero carbon emissions in operations when the museum opens, making it Australia’s most sustainable cultural institution.
+During its design assessment Powerhouse Parramatta gained more than 70 points under the GBCA’s Building’s v1 tool across all eight categories, including a commitment to zero carbon emissions in operations when the museum opens, making it Australia’s most sustainable cultural institution.

-Powerhouse Parramatta will be a climate positive building — highly energy efficient and operating on 100% renewable electricity.
+Powerhouse Parramatta will be a Climate Positive building as outlined by the GBCA — highly energy efficient and operating on 100% renewable electricity.

 Future proofing building design against climate change